When p5.js createGraphics() Refuses to Let Go of Your Memory

 I made a demonstration program on OpenProcessing to compare the fixed and not fixed versions of the 'Garg'.
 If you want your browser down, try it with your own risk.

-* Firefox will down even with the fixed version.
+* Note: Firefox may still crash even with the fixed version.

 It will be fun to try it with the memory usage measuring tool (ex.
 Task manager on Windows).